eldipa/tiburoncin/README.md

 # tiburoncin

 Small man in the middle tool to inspect the traffic between two endpoints A and B.
-Mostly to be used for students wanting to know what data is flowing in a TCP channel.
+Mostly used by students wanting to know what data is flowing in a TCP channel.

 ## Usage